This post lists the top things to do in Boston in May, updated for 2023, including free, nighttime, as well as family-friendly activities and events.

 A day honoring those who have died serving our country in addition to being the unofficial kickoff to summer, Memorial Day is a day well spent in Boston.

-On May 26th at 1 pm, 37,000 small American flags will be placed in Boston Commons by the Massachusetts Military Heroes organization.
+On May 24th between 1:00 - 4:00 pm, 37,000 small American flags will be placed in Boston Commons by the Massachusetts Military Heroes organization.

 This is to commemorate every Massachusetts service member killed defending his/her country.
 It is free to see the flags.